-Graduate courses taken at other universities or validated by the Departmental Graduate Committee can be part of the graduate student's plan of studies if the courses were not used as requirements for the student's bachelor's degree.
+A maximum of nine credits of graduate courses taken at other universities or validated by the Departmental Graduate Committee can be part of the graduate student's plan of studies if validated by the program.
 The number of validated courses cannot be in conflict with the academic requirements established by the UPRM.